 Consider this: Amy has been feeling anxious for some time and it's starting to have a negative impact on her life.

-She needs some help, but as she's never had counselling before has no idea where to start.
+She needs some help, but as she's never had therapy before has no idea where to start.

 What would she do?